Welcome to the Wong-Baker FACES Foundation

 Since the late 1990’s there has been an explosion in the prescribing of opiate pain medication.
 As a result of advocacy programs such as treating pain as the “Fifth Vital Sign” and aggressive marketing by the pharmaceutical industry, the number of prescriptions has tripled from 76 million in 1991 to 219 million in 2011 (Vector One National).
 Listen as Chris Johnson, MD, walks you through his journey and experience with the opiate epidemic in United States.
 Dr. Johnson works with the Institute for Clinical Systems Improvement on their Pain Management Work Group, which develops evidence-based guidelines for treating pain applicable to all specialties.
 He is also a member of the Minnesota Medical Association’s Board of Trustees.

 MN Physician’s Profession Update: Dying from prescription heroin: A perspective on the opiate epidemic

-Check out Dr. Johnson’s book:FACES of Pain Care
+Check out Dr. Johnson’s recommended reading:FACES of Pain Care